mateo9x/memeApp/README.md

 ## Provided functionalities
 - Sign in & Logout (JWT)
-- Display all approved, pending, by hashtag, by user, Yours (must be signed in) memes
+- Display all approved, pending, by hashtag, by user, Yours (must be signed in) memes - pagination included
 - Display random meme
 - Display detail view of meme
 - Dark mode